xevxx/sql2pgsql/README.md

 # sql2pgsql
-SHort python script using sqlalchemy to copy the contents of ms sql tables to pgsql
+Short python script using sqlalchemy to copy the contents of ms sql tables to pgsql

+Tables must be created in PG before running the script